na-na-hi/renget/archive/guier.md

 ***
 ***
 ###->Star Citizens Gameplay Performance<-
-!!! note CIG's new in-house-built ["Gen12 Renderer"](https://www.youtube.com/watch?v=SV9_chUpDgc) has fully replaced CryEngine's legacy rendering engine as of 3.18, and work continues to integrate the [Vulkan API](https://youtu.be/SV9_chUpDgc?t=825), and various other optimizations to help improve client performance overall.
+!!! note CIG's new in-house-built ["Gen12 Renderer"](https://www.youtube.com/watch?v=SV9_chUpDgc) has fully replaced CryEngine's legacy rendering engine as of 3.18, and work continues to integrate the [Vulkan API](https://youtu.be/SV9_chUpDgc?t=825), and various other optimizations to help improve client performance.
 >**[System Recommendations](https://rentry.org/guier/#system-recommendations)
 >[Additional Performance Notes](https://rentry.org/guier/#additional-performance-notes)
 >[How to Display Your FPS/Ping](https://rentry.org/guier/#how-to-display-your-fpsping)
 >[The Telemetry](https://rentry.org/guier/#the-telemetry)**

 It's a given that, as this project is still undergoing heavy development, there will be a lack of optimization, bugs, and occasional memory leaks here and there that will make some aspects of the game miserable.
 You should not be expecting smooth and consistent framerates right now.

 Note that the servers themselves are always under constant strain 24/7, so lag, desync and stuttering are very much commonplace.
-There's also a common misconception that the servers performance affects your games FPS, [this is false](https://files.catbox.moe/eca1vl.png).
+There's also a common misconception that the servers performance affects your games FPS, **[this is false](https://files.catbox.moe/eca1vl.png)**.
 ***
 ####System Recommendations
 !!! danger INSTALLING STAR CITIZEN ON A SSD IS MANDATORY.
 NO EXCEPTIONS.